jparras/jparras.github.io/_pages/portfolio.md

     * Model-free methods: DDQN, VPG, A2C, TRPO, DDPG.
     * Model-based methods: AlphaZero.

+## Random Signals teaching codes

+* These codes are used in my teaching on Random Signals.
+The codes are explained in Spanish, and are available [here](https://github.com/jparras/salt).

 ## Federated baselines

 * This code contains several baselines to be used for federated learning problems, including ADMM and BNN implementations.
 The code is available [here](https://github.com/jparras/fed-baselines).